tsundoku/tsundoku.github.io/README.md

 A - about 20 hours, I've never had a job that was only coding

 Q - what do you do in the other 20 hours?
 A - right now, information security, but it changes month to month
+A - it's a small company, I look after the network, systems, security, code, live application deployments, and I go out to see the bigger clients (FNB/RMB, Standard Bank, Momentum)

 Q - how much time do you spend on back-end code vs. front-end code?
 A - 90% back-end / 10% front-end

+Q - and what do you use for that code?
+A - for code that goes into the system it's all C# and WCF on the back-end, with ASP.NET, WebAPI, and Angular on the front-end
+A - for tools lately it's C# and WPF, before that the tools were in Python or Ruby

 Q - what were the last projects that you worked on alone?
 A - (many) data transformation projects, implemented as WPF apps in C#
-A - making something for automated penetration testing (still in early development)
+A - an automated penetration testing tool, but we might scrap that and just use McAfee since they're an authorised scanning vendor (ASV) for payment card industry certification (PCI DSS)

 Q - what were the last projects that you worked on in a team?
-A - a web service maintenance project, I added the changes to the web service library, someone else added the UI changes
+A - a web service maintenance project, I added the changes to the web service library (assigned to me because I originally made the library), someone else added the UI changes
 A - an integration project, I made the message queue library, someone else made the web service library and the UI

 Q - how big was the software team at your current job / last job?
 A - small teams only, between 4 and 8 people
-A - but I've also worked on-site with the Big 4 banks who have more people than what they really know what to do with
+A - but I've also worked on-site with banks and insurers, e.g. last year I was at FNB/RMB every other day

-Q - what is good code?
+Q - so, what is good code?
 A - code that doesn't make me think, organising the structure of a software project is essentially the same information design problem as every other information design problem

 Q - do you use any unit tests or automated tests?